feathersjs/docs/api/authentication/hooks.md

 - `idField` (default: '_id') [optional] - The id field on your user object.
 - `as` (default: 'userId') [optional] - The id field for a user on the resource you are requesting.
+- `expandPaths` (default: true) [optional] - Prevent path expansion when the DB Adapter doesn't support it.
+Ex: With this option set to false, a value like 'foo.userId' won't be expanded to a nested `{ "foo": { "userId": 51 } }` but instead be set as `{ "foo.userId": 51 }`.

 When using this hook with the default options the `User._id` will be copied into `hook.params.query.userId`.